ToasterTheBrave/clover/design-document.md

 ![Example System](https://raw.githubusercontent.com/truppert/clover/master/example-system.png)

 This system will be set up using Docker.
-We artificially inject failure into the example system using a tool called Gremlins (https://github.com/allingeek/gremlins).
+We artificially inject failure into the example system using a tool called Gremlins.
 With this tool, we can inject failure at different points in the system.

 #### Metric Extractors
 Once we have a running example system, we need to export metrics from this system.
 The metrics that are interesting are things like cpu load, free disk space, and all other system-level metrics that we can track.